-Experience the miracle of birth with the St. Vincent Monogram Maternity approach.
+Experience the miracle of birth with St. Vincent.
 At all of our Indiana maternity locations, you and your baby will have access to the highest level of care you need, when you need it.

 The obstetricians, maternity nurse navigators, midwives, and labor and delivery nurses offer a variety of comfort options and baby bonding opportunities.
 We also offer post-partum support for breastfeeding moms and for women experiencing perinatal mood and anxiety disorders.